symmetric monoidal (∞,1)-category of spectra

 Notice that here the homotopies for units, associativity etc. are only required to exist for an H-space, not required to be equipped with higher coherent homotopies.
 An -monoid equipped with such higher and coherent homotopies is instead called a strongly homotopy associative space or -space for short.
 If it has only higher homotopies up to level , it is called an -space.

-A better name for an -space might be be -unitoid, but it is rarely used.
+A better name for an -space might be -unitoid, but it is rarely used.
 The stands for Heinz Hopf, and reflects the sad fact that the natural name ‘homotopy group’ was already occupied; Hopf and A. Borel found necessary algebraic conditions for a space to admit an -space structure.

 There are dual notions of -counitoid (or -space, or co-H-space), -comonoid (or -monoid) and -cogroup (or -group) having co-operations with the usual identities up to homotopy.

-If is an -group then for any topological space , the set of homotopy classes has a natural group structure in the strict sense; analogously if is an -cogroup then has a group structure.
-If there is more than one -group structure on a space, then the induced group structures on the set of homotopy classes coincide.
+(Mapping spaces into H-groups) If is an -group then for any topological space , the set of homotopy classes of maps has a natural group structure in the strict sense.
+Analogously, if is an -cogroup then has a group structure.

 Every connected H-space is nilpotent (see there).